What Is The Conveyancing Process When Selling A House?

 Keep in mind that there are still a couple of steps to go and so, while it’s technically possible to exchange and complete on the same day, it’s not usually advised.

 We have always avoided it and our solicitors have always advised against it.
-That said, we have still had occasions where we exchange on one day, and complete the next.
+That said, we have still had occasions where we exchanged on one day, and completed the next.
 This gets you moved out quickly but doesn’t leave much room for error.
 You’ll also be booking your removal van without absolute certainty the sale will complete.

 Download this article PDF - Selling